Deep Learning Using Python

 Extra Topics

-Attention Mechanism Fundamentals
+The Attention Mechanism

 A focused introduction to the attention mechanism and the transformer architecture.
 We motivate attention through the problems of long-range context in language and images, explain the query/key/value framework, implement scaled dot-product attention, and assemble a transformer block.